 - Responsive Display Choose what happens when not all the data in the table will fit on the screen.
 Instead of hiding columns behind the cross icon, you can show it all by default, or let it appear in a modal window.

-By perfecting your store's user-experience on mobiles, you can optimise your WooCommerce conversion rates for mobile users and get more sales.
+By perfecting your store's user-experience on mobiles, you can optimize your WooCommerce conversion rates for mobile users and get more sales.

-#10 - Measure the impact of your WooCommerce conversion rate optimisation
+#13 - Measure the impact of your WooCommerce conversion rate optimization

 If you're making improvements designed to increase conversion rates, it's important to make sure they actually work!
 Conversion tracking lets you monitor your conversions in an evidence-based way.
 Make each improvement one at a time, and track the impact on your WooCommerce conversion rate.
 Use this information to do more of what works best, and less of what doesn't.